sorrowfulseraph/sorrowfulseraph/README.md

 "Miguel O'Hara fans" from TikTok/Twitter DNI.
 I'm talking about the specific brand of fans who oversexualized and mischaracterized him SO bad it felt like those "Y/N x alpha CEO" videos rather than Miguel and made heavily infatilized ocs to pair him with.

-Coffin of Andy and Leyley, Scott Pilgrim adjacent media also dni.
+Coffin of Andy and Leyley, Scott Pilgrim, Rick & Morty, Hazbin Hotel & Helluva Boss.